 nd a dedicated athletic training room Prior to the 2008 season, a new scoreboard with a video system was unveiled.
 It allows live video to be run through the board and provides graphics informing fans of the latest up to the second statistics for players in the game.

-On April 18, 2006, it was the site of UNCG’s only win over a top-ranked team as the Spartans defeated No. 1 North Carolina, 7-6.
+On April 18, 2006, it was the site of UNCG’s first win over a top-ranked team as the Spartans defeated No. 1 North Carolina, 7-6.
 The Tar Heels went on to appear in the national championship game later that year.

+The university and designers incorporated several features to produce an attractive, top-of-the-line facility.
 These features include brick walls matching other university buildings, extensive landscaping, including over 120 trees, a new university entrance sign and two significant sculptures incorporated into the buildings.